-From the inside of the car pass the new cable through the clip, through the 90 degree fitting in the bracket, into the outer sheathing and through the bulkhead and push the clip into the pedal.
+From the inside of the car pass the new cable through the stop spring in the bulkhead and clip into the pedal.

-Fit the throttle cable end clamp into the base of the throttle quadrant.
 Run the cable through the 90 degree bend, the throttle quadrant, and finally through the throttle cable clamp.